MySpark Business

 Workshops

-I planned and facilitated multiple workshops throughout my time working on the project for various reasons, including UCDC workshops, Current and Journey Mapping Sessions, and collaboration sessions with architects and development teams.nt teams.
+I planned and facilitated multiple workshops throughout my time working on the project for various needs, including UCDC workshops, Current and future state Journey Mapping Sessions, and collaboration sessions with architects and development teams

 Journey mapping workshop